zidanaetrna/somnia-daily/README.md

 - Statistics tracking
 - Error handling and retry logic

+### v2.0.0 (2025-05-28)
+- Fixing some minor Issues related to api call
+- Changing Readme to be more readable
+- Adding alias for wallet (Optional)

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.